All Times Listed Are Pacific Time

 Composing a catchy theme can be challenging, but it's another level of difficulty altogether when you have to compose a piece of music which needs to be both emotionally evocative while also non-distracting from a gameplay standpoint.
 Users may hear the same track dozens, possibly hundreds of times in a loop, so how do you go about writing something interesting that won't get move the player to simply shut the music off?
 We'll tackle this very challenging genre of music composition with the experts.

-Tony Manfredonia (Call of Saregnar), Dan Policar (Empire of Sin), other guests TBA
+Tony Manfredonia (Call of Saregnar), Dan Policar (Empire of Sin)

 Sunday, June 27th

 June 26th - 27th